 dementia’s identity and self-worth.
 For example, driving can be

 connected to numerous aspects of identity and lifestyle such as:

 As a major life change, giving up driving can lead to a range of emotions even for people without dementia.
 For people with dementia, reactions can be even stronger due to poor memory and lack of insight that is often a part of dementia.
-The lack of insight into the dangers of driving with dementia makes it especially hard for the person to appreciate the limitations being imposed.
+The lack of insight into the dangers of driving with dementia makes it especially hard for them to appreciate the limitations being imposed.
 Also, their emotions may change over time.
 To help the person with dementia cope with the range of feelings they may be experiencing now—or in the future—try these ideas:

 Not only is it common for people with dementia to experience a range of

 emotions with regard to giving up driving, sometimes their emotions can be so

 strongly negative that it prevents them from agreeing to stop driving.